digglife/wsepub/README.md

 ## wsepub

-A python script for generating epub file for Chinese classic text from [zh.wikisource.org][1].
+A python script for generating epub file for Chinese classic texts from [zh.wikisource.org][1].

-I wrote it for [《宋史纪事本末》][2], but it should works for any Chinese classic books published on wikisource.
+I wrote it for [《宋史纪事本末》][2], but it should work for any Chinese classic texts published on wikisource.

 Refer to [samples](./samples) folder for the actual epub files.